lhbikos/ReC_MultivModel/docs/13-MLM_LongExplore.md

 In preparing this chapter, I drew heavily from the following resource(s).
 Other resources are cited (when possible, linked) in the text with complete citations in the reference list.

 * Singer, J. D., & Willett, J. B. (2003).
 A framework for investigating change over time/Chapter 1 and Exporing longitudinal data on change/Chapter 2 in *Applied longitudinal data analysis: Modeling change and event occurrence.* Oxford University Press. https://doi-org.ezproxy.spu.edu/10.1093/acprof:oso/9780195152968.001.0001
-  * The [UCLA IDRE website](https://stats.idre.ucla.edu/other/examples/alda/) hosts R solutions (as well as SPSS, SAS, MPlus, and HLM) to many of the examples in this text.
-* Lefevor, G. T., Janis, R. A., & Park, S. Y. (2017).
-Religious and sexual identities: An intersectional, longitudinal examination of change in therapy. *The Counseling Psychologist, 45*(3), 387–413. https://doi-org.ezproxy.spu.edu/10.1177/0011000017702721

-I love the Singer and Willett [-@singer_applied_2003] text for so many reasons.
+  - I love the Singer and Willett [-@singer_applied_2003] text for so many reasons.
 Singer and Willet have published a number of articles together.
 In the Preface of their text they indicated that they were hired at Harvard at about he same time.
 Their colleagues expected them to voracious competitors.
 In contrast, they became great collaborators and made decisions about authorship early on.
 Their agreement was that in any collaboration they would randomly select who was first author, and they have (including for their text).
+* The [UCLA IDRE website](https://stats.idre.ucla.edu/other/examples/alda/) hosts R solutions (as well as SPSS, SAS, MPlus, and HLM) to many of the examples in this text.
+* Lefevor, G. T., Janis, R. A., & Park, S. Y. (2017).
+Religious and sexual identities: An intersectional, longitudinal examination of change in therapy. *The Counseling Psychologist, 45*(3), 387–413. https://doi-org.ezproxy.spu.edu/10.1177/0011000017702721

 ### Packages